TabithaChelagat/Cyclist_Bike_Share_SQL_Project/README.md

 - *Hour of the day*

-This code provides insights into the average ride length for each hour of the day, categorized by member type (member or casual).
+This code provides insights into the ```average ride length for each hour of the day```, categorized by member type (member or casual).

 ```
 Select hour_of_the_day, member_casual, AVG(ride_length) as avg_ride_length